khushbugambhir/Samsung_Sales_Dashboard/README.md

 KPIs were created using appropriate aggregation logic (SUM, AVERAGE, DISTINCTCOUNT) based on business requirements.

 Key Insights:-
-1. Top Performing Region*: Europe contributes the highest share of total sales, followed by Asia.
+1. Top Performing Region: Europe contributes the highest share of total sales, followed by Asia.
-2. Revenue Driver*: Galaxy S is the leading revenue‑generating category, significantly outperforming other product segments.
+2. Revenue Driver: Galaxy S is the leading revenue‑generating category, significantly outperforming other product segments.
-3. Seasonal Trend*: Sales peak during mid‑year and Q4, indicating seasonal purchasing behavior.
+3. Seasonal Trend: Sales peak during mid‑year and Q4, indicating seasonal purchasing behavior.
-4. Customer Satisfaction*: An average rating of 3.73 suggests stable performance with opportunities for product and service improvement.
+4. Customer Satisfaction: An average rating of 3.73 suggests stable performance with opportunities for product and service improvement.

 Tools & Skills Used:-
 - Power BI